- 1 INTRODUCTION:

 The storage housing would be a centralized system for our product.
 It would act as a master storage zone There would be smaller storage houses as per the regions.
 These smaller storage houses will directly report to the centralized storage house.
 The smaller storage houses would be responsible for distributing to all the major wholesalers and the retailers in the specific regions.

-Daily orders would be dispatched for the consumers from the centralized distribution centre.
-While monthly stock would be updated at the centralized stock centre.
-Depending upon the location, quantity and availability, mode of transportation would be selected.
+Daily orders would be dispatched to the consumers from the centralized distribution center.
+While monthly stock would be updated at the centralized stock center.
+Depending upon the location, quantity, and availability, a mode of transportation would be selected.

 THE PROMOTIONAL MIX